HanifiNF/produk-halal-clarification-web/QWEN.md

 - CSRF protection enabled by default
 - SQL injection prevention through Eloquent ORM
 - Input validation using Form Request classes
+- Custom middleware for admin access protection
+- Only admin users can modify the data_access field for other users

 ## Key Dependencies